-- 5.3.3 Under the housing requirement in the emerging local plan that has reached an advanced stage and under the NPPF standard local housing methodology that currently applies in the absence of an adopted Local plan that is no more than five years old, the Council has a five year housing land supply.
-Therefore it is the Council's view that the tilted balance in favour of sustainable development (as set out in paragraph 11 of the revised NPPF) is not triggered for the purpose of deciding this application. - 5.3.4 The following sections / policies set out within the NPPF are relevant to the determination of this application: - Section 2 Achieving sustainable development - Section 9 Promoting sustainable transport - Section 5 Delivering a sufficient supply of homes - Section 6 Building a strong, competitive economy - Section 7 Ensuring vitality of town Centres - Section 8 Promoting healthy and safe communities - Section 12 Achieving well designed places - Section 15 Conserving and enhancing the natural environment - 5.4 WYRE SUPPLEMENTARY PLANNING GUIDANCE - Supplementary Planning Guidance 4 Spacing Guidelines for New Housing Layouts - Supplementary Planning Guidance 2 Development and Trees
+- 5.2.1 The revised National Planning Policy Framework (NPPF) was published by the Government on the 19th February 2019.
+It sets out the planning policies for England and how these should be applied in the determination of planning applications and the preparation of development plans.
+At the heart of the NPPF is a presumption in favour of sustainable development (paragraph 11).
+The policies in the 2019 NPPF are material considerations which should also be taken into account for the purposes of decision taking. - 5.2.2 The following sections / policies set out within the NPPF are of most relevance: - Section 2 Achieving sustainable development - Section 9 Promoting sustainable transport - Section 5 Delivering a sufficient supply of homes - Section 6 Building a strong, competitive economy - Section 7 Ensuring vitality of town Centres - Section 8 Promoting healthy and safe communities - Section 12 Achieving well designed places - Section 15 Conserving and enhancing the natural environment

+5.3 WYRE SUPPLEMENTARY PLANNING GUIDANCE

+- Supplementary Planning Guidance 4 Spacing Guidelines for New Housing Layouts - Supplementary Planning Guidance 2 Development and Trees